 Deaths have occurred when vinblastine was injected into the spine.
 This medication should be clearly labeled for injection into a vein only.
 To prevent accidental injection into the spine, do not remove the syringe from its labeled outside cover until immediately before use.

 USES: Vinblastine is used to treat cancer.
 It works by slowing or stopping the growth of cancer cells.

-HOW TO USE: This medication is given by injection into a vein as directed by your doctor, usually once a week.
+HOW TO USE: This medication is given by injection into a vein by a health care professional.
+It is usually given once a week or as directed by your doctor.
 To prevent leakage of the medication into tissue around the vein, vinblastine should be injected over 1 minute.
 Tell your health care professional immediately if you experience pain, burning, or redness at the injection site.
-Do not mix this medication in a large amount of solution and/or inject over a long time (such as 30 to 60 minutes) unless directed by your doctor.
+This medication should not be mixed in a large amount of solution and/or injected over a long time (such as 30 to 60 minutes) unless directed by your doctor.
 Doing so may increase the risk of leakage.
-If the medication starts to leak into tissue, stop the injection and give the remaining solution into a different vein.
+If the medication starts to leak into tissue, the injection should be stopped and the remaining solution should be given into a different vein.

 The dosage is based on your medical condition, body size, and response to treatment.
 Your doctor will do blood tests (complete blood count) to find the right dose for you.
 Your next dose may need to be rescheduled if your white blood cell count is too low.

 Avoid getting this medication in your eye.
 If this occurs, wash the affected eye(s) well and contact your doctor.

 Unless your doctor instructs you otherwise, drink plenty of fluids while taking this medication.
 Doing so helps your kidneys to remove the drug from your body and avoid some of the side effects.